vinodkd/halo/README.md

 * Model multi-level abstraction and/or optimization of software.

 It is intended to:

-* Enable full-lifecycle representation of all coding artifacts - from design to maintenance.
+* Enable full-lifecycle representation of all coding artifacts - from design to maintenance and beyond.
 * Enable cross-language code analysis for dependency, quality, etc.
 * Enable building multi-language component-based software.
 * Enable large scale change of software

 Status
 ------
 Halo is currently a prototype of the lofty goals listed above.
-This prototype is based on nodejs and uses nodejs as the OS and javascript as the language.
-I hope to go beyond this once the basic use and value of the ideas presented here are proven to be useful.
+This prototype is based on nodejs and uses nodejs as the OS and Javascript as the language.
+I hope to go beyond this platform once the basic use and value of the ideas presented here are proven to be useful.

 History
 -------
 HALO is the public version of a long-running personal project of mine unimaginatively called "plnext" - for the next programming language.
-There are two pieces in plnext - a language called **jack** and an associated IDE called **fluent**.
+There are two pieces in plnext - a [language called **jack**](http://tbd) and an associated [IDE called **fluent**](http://tbd).
 I have written a number of blog posts about the grand vision for this programming language and the IDE.
 Halo is a prototype for jack and may well be what it ultimately becomes.
 We'll see :).

 Download
 --------